BHZobel/Acoustic_Onset_Analysis/README.md

 Department of Psychological and Brain Sciences University of Massachusetts Amherst

-This function requires other attached matlab functions:
-1. amp2dBV.m
-2. PrintOnsetInfo.m
+Instructions:
+1. Download all functions and folders contained in this package (AcousticOnsetsNormAmp.m, amp2dBV.m, YinBest.m, Yin folder)
+2. Make sure Matlab can find all functions contained in this package
-3. YinBest.m
+3. Run AcousticOnsetsNormAmp.m

-This function also requires all functions contained in the yin package that can be downloaded from http://audition.ens.fr/adc/sw/yin.zip.
-Yin is a popular F0 estimation algorithm developed by Alain de Cheveigne and Hideki Kawahara.
-Their paper on yin, published in JASA (2002), can be downloaded here: audition.ens.fr/adc/pdf/2002_JASA_YIN.pdf

-NOTE: After downloading the yin package from the url provided above, unzip and add a path to the yin folder and all of its    contents.

-When you run AcoustiOnsetsNormAmp, you will be prompted to select the audio files you wish to analyze.
+4. Follow the prompts.
+You will be prompted to select the audio files you wish to analyze.
 You can select one file or multiple    files for batch processing.
+5. Wait for proccessing
+6. A tab-delimited text file will be printed containing the analysis of acoustic onsets

+NOTES, CITATIONS, AND COPYRIGHT NOTICE FOR YIN:
+The yin folder contained here was downloaded from http://audition.ens.fr/adc/sw/yin.zip.
+Yin is a popular F0 estimation algorithm developed by Alain de Cheveigne.
+The paper on yin, published in JASA (2002), can be downloaded here: audition.ens.fr/adc/pdf/2002_JASA_YIN.pdf

+See 'yin.html' for more info.
+Version 28 July 2003.

+Alain de Cheveigné, CNRS/Ircam, 2002.
+Copyright (c) 2002 Centre National de la Recherche Scientifique.

+Permission to use, copy, modify, and distribute this software without fee is hereby granted FOR RESEARCH PURPOSES only, provided that this copyright notice appears in all copies and in all supporting documentation, and that the software is not redistributed for any fee (except for a nominal shipping charge).

+For any other uses of this software, in original or modified form, including but not limited to consulting, production or distribution in whole or in part, specific prior permission must be obtained from CNRS.
+Algorithms implemented by this software may be claimed by patents owned by CNRS, France Telecom, Ircam or others.

+The CNRS makes no representations about the suitability of this software for any purpose.
+It is provided "as is" without express or implied warranty.